 A Western Suffolk BOCES instructor specializing in gas layout and installation, boiler installation and ventilation, Mr. Austin came to Huntington in 2002.
 He was the district’s head maintenance mechanic for eight years, managing the maintenance of district buildings and grounds and coordinating capital projects.

-The recipient of the New York State Senate Volunteer Firefighters Award, Mr. Austin also received a state Certification of Merit related to fighting wildfires in Suffolk.
+The recipient of the New York State Senate Volunteer Firefighters Award, Mr. Austin also received a state Certificate of Merit related to fighting wildfires in Suffolk.